wepala/weos-documentation/content/docs/user-guide/passing-params.md

 ---
 title: Passing parameters to endpoints
+weight: 40
+description: Pass parameters in requests to endpoints.
 ---

 The content service allows developers to declare parameters and bind them to content type properties through a request